Specific learning difficulties

 For additional support and guidance you can visit

-Support from your education setting
+Support from your child's nursery or school

 If they feel that your child or young person has SEN, extra learning support will be put in place.
 Over time they will learn more about your child or young person, and will go through a 4 part process called the 'assess, plan, do, review cycle' (the Graduated Approach).